-Is Android Linux? is one of those frustrating questions that seems like it should have a straightforward ‘yes’ or ‘no’ answer, but these are three words that the Android and Linux communities have been debating for years.
+Is Android just Linux?
+This is one of those frustrating questions that seems like it should have a straightforward ‘yes’ or ‘no’ answer.
+However, the Android and Linux communities have been debating this for years.

 There are two factors that have made it particularly difficult to reach a definitive answer in this long-running debate: